npepin-hub/capstone-prototype/src/pachyderm/README.md

 2. Time to give your model a random image:

-In the `./testdata/` dirctory, run:
+In the `./testdata/` directory, run:

         pachctl put file inpredict@master -f image.png